 To bolster our case, we would try to convince the prosecutors that they have insufficient evidence to prove guilt beyond a reasonable doubt.
 We can do this by pointing out all the holes in their case, such as grainy video footage or contradictory statements by eyewitnesses.

 3.2.
 Not an active participant in a gang

-Recall that people are not guilty under PC 186.22a unless they commit a felony and are also an active member of a street gang.
-A defense then, is for a defendant to show no presence of any gang affiliation.
-Or, a defendant can say that he/she was merely a passive member of a gang, or a member in name only.
+You are not guilty under PC 186.22a unless you commit a felony and are also an active street gang member.
+A defense then is to show no presence of any gang affiliation.
+Or, you can say that you were merely a passive member of a gang, or a member in name only.

 3.3.
 Not acting for the benefit of a gang

-Recall, too, that a person is not subject to the gang enhancement unless he/she committed a crime for the benefit of a gang.
-Therefore, defendants can try to avoid the enhancement by showing that they did not commit an offense to benefit or assist a street gang.
+You are not subject to the gang enhancement unless you committed a crime for the benefit of a gang.
+Therefore, you can try to avoid the enhancement by showing that you did not commit an offense to benefit or assist a street gang.

 4. What are the penalties?

 A violation of PC 186.22a is a wobbler offense.
 A district attorney can charge a wobbler as either a misdemeanor or a felony.

 A misdemeanor crime, per this statute, is punishable by: